RoseauTechnologies/Roseau_Load_Flow/doc/models/Ground.md

 ## Definition

-The ground element represents an earth connection where the earth is represented as an ideal conductor.
-A ground can be used to connect several elements.
+The `Ground` element represents the Earth as an infinite perfect conductor.
+Connections to the ground can be made with ideal or impedant connections using the `GroundConnection` element.
 A ground is mandatory in a line model with shunt elements.
 The symbol of a ground element is:

 ```{image} /_static/Ground.svg
 ---